-After all the hard work of your epic Christmas dinner, you need something that’s comforting and delicious up your sleeve, which you can bosh together without too much hassle.
-This recipe is great for using up any leftover cheese from your Christmas cheeseboard – I tend to chuck in a mixture of hard, soft, strong and mild cheeses, but go easy on the blue cheese (that stuff can be strong!).
+“A comforting, delicious dinner, which you can bosh together without too much hassle.
+This recipe is great for using up any leftover cheese from your Christmas cheeseboard – I tend to chuck in a mixture of hard, soft, strong and mild cheeses, but go easy on the blue cheese (that stuff can be strong!). ”

 Transfer to a serving platter, drizzle over a little extra virgin olive oil, sprinkle the crispy pangritata on top and serve right away.